EakDev-hub/halloweencandy/README.md

 npm run type-check
 ```

+### Game config not loading
+- Ensure `public/game-config.json` exists
+- Check JSON syntax is valid
+- Verify all required fields are present

 ## 📝 Environment Variables

 Required for production:
 - `VITE_SUPABASE_URL`: Your Supabase project URL
 - `VITE_SUPABASE_ANON_KEY`: Your Supabase anonymous key

+Game will work without Supabase but leaderboard will be disabled.

 ## 🤝 Contributing